 “Welcome to Amsterdam, where the local time is…”

 One safe flight and a quick adventure to the Rijksmuseum later, I met up with my international colleagues, Karlee and Olivier, at the conference.
-We were instantly delighted at the sight of 5,000+ attendees navigating their way around 112,000 square meters of meeting space with Atrius Personal Wayfinder, discovering inspiring keynotes, roundtables, concessions, and sponsor booths throughout 22 conference rooms and 11 multi-functional halls in accurate, real-time walking directions.
+We were instantly delighted at the sight of 5,000+ attendees navigating their way around 112,000 square meters of meeting space with Atrius Wayfinder, discovering inspiring keynotes, roundtables, concessions, and sponsor booths throughout 22 conference rooms and 11 multi-functional halls in accurate, real-time walking directions.

 Aviation experts and leaders sharing their unique perspectives on the new normal and traveler expectations included: